District Education Improvement Council

 For experienced teachers, counselors, or nurses new to the district that have been employed as a teacher in public education for at least five of the eight previous years, a probationary contract may be issued for up to two years from the last date of district employment.

 TEC §25.036 states that any child, other than a high school graduate, who is younger than 21 years of age and eligible for enrollment on September 1 of any school year may transfer annually from the child's school district of residence to another district in this state if both the receiving district and the applicant parent or guardian or person having lawful control of the child jointly approve and timely agree in writing to the transfer.
 FDA LOCAL states that a transfer student shall be notified in the written transfer agreement that he or she must follow all rules and regulations of the District.
 Violation of the terms of the agreement may result in a transfer request not being approved the following year.

 Campus administrators will review the parameters of the transfer student agreement weekly to determine if there are violations of the terms within the annual agreement.
 Persistent or severe violations could result in the transfer request being revoked at any time during the school year.

 To establish and review the district goals and objectives

 The purpose of the District Education Improvement Council (DEIC) is to establish and review the district goals and objectives and to discuss major instructional programs, participate in the development and approval of staff development of a district-wide nature, and provide written comments or requests for waivers, if appropriate.

 The DEIC is comprised of eight professional teaching staff members, one campus-based non-teaching professional, one district-wide professional staff member, four parent representatives, two community representatives, and two business representatives.
 These will be selected by the superintendent.
 Principals and Central Office administrators will serve as ex-officio members.

-Marina Gomez, Michelle Delgado
+Sandra Tucker, Michelle Delgado